OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 --

-### Continuously assess the privileges used by containers

-We strongly recommend that all your containers should adhere to the principle of least privilege, since your security risk is heavily influenced by the capabilities, role bindings, and privileges given to containers.
-Each container should only have the minimum privileges and capabilities that allows it to perform its intended function.

-**Use Pod security policies to control the security-related attributes of pods, which includes container privilege levels.**

-All security policies should include the following conditions:

-- Application processes do not run as root.
-- Privilege escalation is not allowed.
-- The root filesystem is read-only.
-- The default (masked) /proc filesystem mount is used.
-- The host network or process space should NOT be used - using `hostNetwork: true` will cause NetworkPolicies to be ignored since the Pod will use its host network.
-- Unused and unnecessary Linux capabilities are eliminated.
-- Use SELinux options for more fine-grained process controls.
-- Give each application its own Kubernetes Service Account.
-- If a container does not need to access the Kubernetes API, do not let it mount the service account credentials.

-For more information on Pod security policies, refer to the documentation at <https://kubernetes.io/docs/concepts/policy/pod-security-policy/>.

---

 ### Apply security context to your pods and containers

 The security context is a property that is defined in the deployment yaml and controls the security parameters for all pod/container/volumes, and it should be applied throughout your infrastructure.
 When the security context property is properly implemented everywhere, it can eliminate entire classes of attacks that rely on privileged access.
 For example, any attack that depends on installing software or writing to the file system will be stopped if you specify read-only root file systems in the security context.